AM2R-Community-Developers/DistributionCenter/docs/faq.md

 #### I am on Linux and I don't want to use the AM2RLauncher.
 What do I do instead?
 This is not recommended, due to you missing out on automatic release updates, mod support, and easier use.
 However, the legacy installer can be found here:
 <https://github.com/AM2R-Community-Developers/AM2R-Autopatcher-Linux>
 Again, it is not recommended to use the manual installation.
-For help, please use our GitHub issues page or the Official AM2R Discord Server.
+For help, please use our GitHub issues page or our communication channels.

 #### I am using Manjaro, and AM2R doesn't run.
 How do I fix this?
 Unfortunately, we have been unable to figure out why AM2R will not run on Manjaro.
-Insights are greatly appreciated at our GitHub issues page or the Official AM2R Discord Server.
+Insights are greatly appreciated at our GitHub issues page or our communication channels.

 ## Controller Questions